 Kids find the stamping process really satisfying and the results always look impressively neat and professional.
 This is a wonderful technique for younger crafters who want a beautiful rainbow result without needing precise brush control.

-Go take a look at 2 Movement Activities for Kids That Burn Energy Fast because that post shows how combining physical creative actions like stamping with colourful results creates the most genuinely joyful and satisfying craft experiences for energetic kids.
+Go take a look at 27 Movement Activities for Kids That Burn Energy Fast because that post shows how combining physical creative actions like stamping with colourful results creates the most genuinely joyful and satisfying craft experiences for energetic kids.

 4. Tissue Paper Rainbow

-Tear or cut small squares of tissue paper in every rainbow colour.
-Arrange and glue them in arching rainbow rows onto a large piece of paper or card, building up the colours from the outside in.
+Arrange and glue them in arching rainbow rows on a large sheet of paper or card.
+Build the colours from the outside in.

 5. Rainbow Suncatcher